splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 .. _dotnet-overhead-measure-diy:

-Guidelines for measuring agent overhead
+Guidelines for measuring instrumentation overhead
 =================================================================

-Measuring agent overhead in your own environment and deployments provides accurate data about the impact of instrumentation on the performance of your application or service.
-The following guidelines describe the general steps for collecting and comparing reliable agent overhead measurements.
+Measuring instrumentation overhead in your own environment and deployments provides accurate data about the impact of instrumentation on the performance of your application or service.
+The following guidelines describe the general steps for collecting and comparing reliable instrumentation overhead measurements.

 Decide what you want to measure
 -----------------------------------------------------------------

-Different users of your application or service might notice different aspects of agent overhead.
+Different users of your application or service might notice different aspects of instrumentation overhead.
 For example, while end users might notice degradation in service latency, power users with heavy workloads pay more attention to CPU overhead.
 On the other hand, users who deploy frequently, for example due to elastic workloads, care more about startup time.

 Reduce your measurements to factors that are sure to impact the user experience of your application, so as not to produce datasets that contain irrelevant information.
 Some examples of measurements include the following: